makrai/notes/singh19-bert-not-interlingua-and-token-emnlp.md

 * token overlap between different languages, generating similarity matrices similar to the one shown in Figure 6.
 From these matrices we perform
-* agglomerative clustering of languages to generate phylogenetic trees (Fig 7) These trees show how different tokenization schemes can embed different linguistic biases into our models
+* agglomerative clustering of languages to generate phylogenetic trees (Fig 7)
+  * show how different tokenization schemes can embed different ling biases
 * We investigate subword, word, and character level tokenization
   * subword tokenization is done using BERT’s learned BPE vocabulary
   * word level tokenization is achieved by simply tokenizing at spaces, and the
   * character level tokenization is done using Python’s native character level
+* from using subwords
-* from using subwords, [although is not as accurate as] from BERT’s representation at layer 6 (Figure 1), it is still non-trivially close to a linguistically accurate depiction of human
+  * not as accurate as] from BERT’s representation at layer 6 (Figure 1)
+  * nL non-trivially close to a linguistically accurate depiction of human
 * by using a shared subword vocabulary, multilingual BERT has a very strong bias to discover the linguistic relationships between languages
   * Perhaps th[is ability] has contributed to the wide success in MT and LM
 * bias is not [so] strong if other forms of tokenization are used
-  * word level tokenization splits the Romantic and Germanic languages into completely different trees, and that
+  * word level tokenization splits the Romantic and Germanic languages into completely different trees, and
-  * character level tokenization ends up combining all languages that share the Latin script regardless of their true families
+  * character level tokenization ends up combining all languages with Latin scr regardless of their true families